Find the right contracts, get tender alerts instantly, and submit your bids — all in one place. Access now

 If you promise to “support local employment,” you will score poorly.
 If you promise to “recruit and train three care leavers from the [Local Authority Name] area within the first 12 months of the contract,” you provide a measurable metric that the commissioner can hold you to.
 To align your social value with the scoring criteria, your bid must show:

-- Localised Impact: Tailor your social value to the specific borough.
+Tailor your social value to the specific borough or local authority area.
 Mention local parks you will help maintain or local colleges you will partner with for apprenticeships.
+Generic national promises carry far less weight than commitments rooted in the community you will actually serve.

-- Contract-Specific Commitments: Make sure your social value offer is proportionate to the contract value.
+Make sure your social value offer is proportionate to the contract value.
 Offering a £50,000 community fund on a £100,000 contract looks unrealistic and will be marked down for “risk.”
+Your commitments must be ambitious enough to impress but realistic enough to deliver.

-- Reporting Mechanisms: Explain how you will report on these goals.
-Mentioning that you use a specific Social Value portal or software shows you take these commitments seriously.
+Explain how you will report on these goals throughout the life of the contract.
+Mentioning that you use a specific Social Value portal or reporting software shows you take these commitments seriously and gives the commissioner confidence that accountability is built into your approach.

 Conclusion: Writing with Precision